-1 making, class size loads for middle and secondary school classroom teachers 2 shall not exceed the equivalent of one hundred fifty (150) pupil hours per day.
-3 (c) The commissioner of education, upon approval of the Kentucky Board of Education, shall adopt administrative regulations for enforcing this provision.
-4 These administrative regulations shall include procedures for a superintendent 5 6 to request an exemption from the Kentucky Board of Education when unusual 7 circumstances warrant an increased class size for an individual class.
-A 8 request for an exemption shall include specific reasons for the increased class 9 size with a plan for reducing the class size prior to the beginning of the next 10 school year.
-A district shall not receive in any one (1) year exemptions for 11 more classes than enroll twenty percent (20%) of the pupils in the primary 12 grades and grades four (4) through eight (8).

-13 (d) In all schools the commissioner of education shall enforce the special 14 education maximum class sizes set by administrative regulations adopted by 15 the Kentucky Board of Education.
-A superintendent may request an 16 exemption pursuant to paragraph (c) of this subsection.
-A local school council 17 may request a waiver pursuant to KRS 156.160(2).
-An exemption or waiver 18 shall not be granted if the increased class size will impede any exceptional 19 child from achieving his or her individual education program in the least 20 restrictive environment.

-(6) In grades four (4) through six (6) with combined grades, the maximum class size shall be the average daily attendance upon which funding is appropriated for the lowest assigned grade in the class.
+- (c) The commissioner of education, upon approval of the Kentucky Board of Education, shall adopt administrative regulations for enforcing this provision.
+These administrative regulations shall include procedures for a superintendent to request an exemption from the Kentucky Board of Education when unusual circumstances warrant an increased class size for an individual class.
+A request for an exemption shall include specific reasons for the increased class size with a plan for reducing the class size prior to the beginning of the next school year.
+A district shall not receive in any one (1) year exemptions for more classes than enroll twenty percent (20%) of the pupils in the primary grades and grades four (4) through eight (8). - (d) In all schools the commissioner of education shall enforce the special education maximum class sizes set by administrative regulations adopted by the Kentucky Board of Education.
+A superintendent may request an exemption pursuant to paragraph (c) of this subsection.
+A local school council may request a waiver pursuant to KRS 156.160(2).
+An exemption or waiver shall not be granted if the increased class size will impede any exceptional child from achieving his or her individual education program in the least restrictive environment. - shall be the average daily attendance upon which funding is appropriated for the lowest assigned grade in the class.
 There shall be no exceptions to the maximum class size for combined classes.
 In combined classes other than the primary grades, no ungraded students shall be placed in a combined class with graded students.
 In addition, there shall be no more than two (2) consecutive grade levels combined in any one (1) class in grades four (4) through six (6).
 However, this shall not apply to schools which have implemented school-based decision making.

-2 (7) If a local school district, through its admission and release committee, determines 3 that an appropriate program in the least restrictive environment for a particular child 4 with a disability includes either part-time or full-time enrollment with a private 5 school or agency within the state or a public or private agency in another state, the 6 school district shall count as average daily attendance in a public school the time 7 that the child is in attendance at the school or agency, contingent upon approval by 8 the commissioner of education.
+(7) If a local school district, through its admission and release committee, determines that an appropriate program in the least restrictive environment for a particular child with a disability includes either part-time or full-time enrollment with a private school or agency within the state or a public or private agency in another state, the school district shall count as average daily attendance in a public school the time that the child is in attendance at the school or agency, contingent upon approval by the commissioner of education.